Anthony Vella: Studies

-Anthony J. Vella was born in 1965 and received his early education at Stella Maris School and St. Aloysius College.
-He subsequently studied law at the University of Malta.
-Between 1988 and 1990 he was the Students of Law Association's president and he represented law students on the Faculty of Law Board.
-He graduated as Doctor of Law in 1991.
-In 1997 he gained a bachelor's degree in philosophy and theology and two years later earned a master's degree in financial services.
+Anthony Vella studied at Stella Maris School and St. Aloysius College.
+He subsequently read law at the University of Malta.
+Between 1988 and 1990 he presided the Students of Law Association and represented students on the Faculty Board.
+He graduated as Doctor of Law (LL.D.) in 1991.
+In 1997 he also gained a bachelor's degree in philosophy and theology and two years later earned a master's degree in financial services.